kubernetes-sigs/gateway-api/geps/gep-713/index.md

 complex status design.

-Splitting these two design patterns apart into separate GEPs is intended to allow proceeding with stablizing the simpler (Direct) case while we work on solving the status problem for the more complex (Inherited) case.
+Splitting these two design patterns apart into separate GEPs is intended to allow proceeding with stabilizing the simpler (Direct) case while we work on solving the status problem for the more complex (Inherited) case.

 Direct Attached Policies are further specified in the addendum GEP GEP-2648,